This section outlines:

 - Whether there is immediate danger to persons or property; and

-- Emergency intervention order
+- 4. Emergency protection order

-- (a) family violence has occurred or is likely to occur; and
+- (a) family violence has occurred; and

 - Granting the victim or other family members exclusive occupation of the residence for a defined period;